nlebedenco/Carambolas/README.md

 respective csproj files however you will notice I had to resort to a few tricks to work around some Visual Studio and MSBuild limitations such as:

 * Empty projects with no assembly info still produce a dll, a pdb and a deps.json file in the output path.
-The nuget packaging process is smart enough to ignore these files when the project has `<NoBuild>true</NoBuild>` hence why NuGet packages for runtimes only (such as [this one](Carambolas.Net.Native/nuget/Carambolas.Net.Native.Win.csproj)) do not end up with no-op assemblies.
-In the normal build process, however, one has to manually delete the undesired files using a post build task.
+The nuget packaging process is smart enough to ignore these files when the project has `<NoBuild>true</NoBuild>` but in the normal build process, one has to manually delete the undesired files using a post build task.

 * Visual studio treats any file called package.json as an npm package manifest which poses a problem becase UPM being based on npm also uses a package.json.
 Besides the format not being exactly the same, visual studio will by default try to automatically restore the packages described inside it when the project is open or the file is saved.
 The most common solution to this problem is to disable npm auto restore on Visual Studio settings.
 This is inconvenient because as a global setting it may adversely affect other unrelated projects.
 I opted for the alternative of naming the file differently and add it to the project using a link which will automatically produce the proper renaming of the output on build.

 * Visual Studio insists on copying upper level dependencies over to the output path even when the immediate project reference is configured with Private
 = False.
 The only workaround I found besides deleting the files in a post build task was to also reference all indirect (upper level ) dependencies with
 Private = False.

-* System dependencies introduced by NuGet package references in [Carambolas.csproj](Carambolas/Carambolas.csproj)) cannot be included side-by-side with
-Carambolas.dll in the same unity package or we risk unreconcilable conflicts with third-party packages.
+* System dependencies introduced by NuGet package references in [Carambolas.Core.csproj](Carambolas.Core/Carambolas.Core.csproj)) cannot be included side-by-side with Carambolas.Core.dll in the same unity package or we risk unreconcilable conflicts with third-party packages.
 Unity cannot handle multiple assemblies with the same name in a single unity project regardless of how these assemblies ended up in there.
 This poses a problem because if any other third-party package or even user code is included that brings in its own System.Memmory.dll (or any of its dependencies) Unity will raise an exception and refuse to build the project.
 In theory, until Unity provides an official System.Memory UPM package the best we can do it leave the user responsible for the management of third-party dependencies.
 In order to build a separate dotnet.system.memory package we created a csproj that sets
 `<CopyLocalLockFileAssemblies>true</CopyLocalLockFileAssemblies>` references any other projects with known dependencies (in this case
-[Carambolas.csproj](Carambolas/Carambolas.csproj)) and deletes the resulting assembly (pdb and deps.json) leaving only the package reference dependencies which then are copied to the Runtime subfolder.
+[Carambolas.Core.csproj](Carambolas.Core/Carambolas.Core.csproj)) and deletes the resulting assembly (pdb and deps.json) leaving only the package reference dependencies which then are copied to the Runtime subfolder.

 ## Testing